 So as you can see, for many generations of Rottweilers, breeders have been abiding by the standard of tail docking in their puppies.
 Today, it’s for cosmetic purposes.
 In other words, it has become “normal” for Rottweilers to have docked tails.

-Now just because the AKC says that docked tails are the “norm” for Rottweilers does not mean they enforce it.
+Now just because the AKC mentions that docked tails are the “norm” for Rottweilers does not mean they enforce it.
 They’ve stated that “no AKC breed standard has a disqualification for any of these alterations,” including tail docking.

 Yes, naturally bobtail Rottweilers do exist, though rare!
-In fact, there are over 24 dog breeds that can potentially have a natural bobtail (NBT).
+In fact, there are over 24 dog breeds that can have a natural bobtail (NBT).
 While most NBT dogs are born without the tail due to a mutation in the T-box gene, the Rottweiler isn’t one of them.

 According to the Oxford Journal of Heredity, the Boston Terrier, English Bulldog, Miniature Schnauzer, King Charles Spaniel, Parson Russel Terrier and Rottweiler do not need this gene mutation.
 However, they can still develop a NBT due to the gene mutation.